tomasherceg/dotvvm-docs/Pages/how-to-start-existing-app.md

 ### Installing the Nuget Package (OWIN)

-If you use classic .NET Framework project, you are most probably using **OWIN** to compose your web application.

-To add **DotVVM** in an existing ASP.NET project with OWIN, simply install `DotVVM.Owin` Nuget package using Package Manager Console:
+To add **DotVVM** in an existing ASP.NET project, simply install **DotVVM** Nuget package using Package Manager Console:

-    Install-Package DotVVM.Owin -Pre
+    Install-Package DotVVM -Pre

-The package will reference **DotVVM.Framework** and **DotVVM.Framework.Hosting.Owin** libraries in the project.
+The package will add a reference to **DotVVM.Framework** and **DotVVM.Core** libraries to the project.

-### Initialization
+#### Initialization

-The next thing you have to do, is to register the DotVVM middleware.
-In your Owin startup class, you have to add the DotVVM middleware.
-If you are using some authentication middlewares, remember that these should be registered first.
+The next thing you have to do, is to register the DotVVM middleware to the OWIN pipeline.
+In your OWIN startup class, you have to register the DotVVM middleware.

-If you don't have an Owin startup class in your projects, right click the project in the Solution Explorer window and add new _OWIN Startup Class_ in the project.
-It should look like this.
+If you don't have an OWIN startup class in your projects, right click the project in the __Solution Explorer__ window and add a new _OWIN Startup Class_ in the project.
+It should look like this:

 ```CSHARP
 using System.Web.Hosting;